Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 • Your own written account of your child's needs and daily difficulties

-• Copies of correspondence with school SENDCO and the LA
+• Copies of correspondence with school SENDCO and the local authority

 Before you send your request